 When I tell people about my favorite websites for cheap airfare, the name Momondo isn’t what they expect to hear.
-More commonly, it’s usually an unfamiliar website for them.
-They expect to hear well-known online travel booking sites like Expedia or Travelocity.
+They expect to hear well-known online travel booking sites like Expedia or Travelocity, not Momondo flights are the cheapest.
 More on this in just a second.

 Now if you follow the blog, you know I mostly use miles and points for award travel.
 However, cheap flights are just that, cheap!
 Sometimes, it just makes more sense to take advantage of a deal than to pay with miles and points.